-Stray current corrosion occurs when an electrical current escapes a metal protector for a water path, causing rapid corrosion.
+Stray current corrosion occurs when an electrical current leaves a metal protector for a water path, causing rapid corrosion.
 Other types of corrosion are salinity and pollution corrosion.
 Although we have used high quality marine aluminum to build your boat, we recommend that you take the following precautions to prevent corrosion:

 - 1. Regularly rinse your boat's aluminum with fresh water. - 2.
 Inspect the zinc anode on your boat's engine(s) frequently for deterioration.
 If you operate in salt, polluted, or brackish waters, inspect the anodes more frequently.
 A sacrificial anode will deteriorate before the metal it protects will deteriorate.
 If the zinc anode erodes 50% or more, replace it to continue protection against corrosion; otherwise, other metal parts may be damaged.
 Never paint zinc anodes.
-See your engine manual for more information about the zinc anodes on your boat. - Regularly inspect metal components that are in contact with the water.
+See your engine manual for more information about the zinc anodes on your boat. - 3.
+Regularly inspect metal components that are in contact with the water.
 Look for pitting or a lacy appearance to the metal.
 If you see damage, inspect all wiring for breaks or loose connections. - 4.
 Use a wood or rubber gasket when mounting non-aluminum fixtures or hardware to aluminum.
 Never use the aluminum on your boat as ground for an electrical circuit.
 To make sure accessories are properly grounded, run the ground wire directly to the negative post of the boat's battery. - 5.
 Do not reverse polarity on any electrical device.
+If you install additional accessories, always maintain the integrity of the two-wire systems.
+Observing this precaution also provides protection against high voltage damage during an electrical storm.

-- 6. Never apply copper, lead, antimony, arsenic, or mercury based anti-fouling paint to your boat with or without a primer coat. - Have your dealer install sacrificial zinc anodes on your boat.
-Zinc anodes can help protect your boat from electrolytic corrosion caused by stray electric current, and from saltwater galvanic corrosion. - 8.
+- 6. Never apply a copper, lead, antimony, arsenic, or mercury based anti-fouling paint to your boat with or without a primer coat. - 7.
+Have your dealer install sacrificial zinc anodes on your boat.
+Zinc anodes can help protect your boat from electrolytic corrosion caused by stray electric current, and from salt water galvanic corrosion. - 8.
 Have your dealer install a quality battery switch(es).
 Follow the switch manufacturer's operating instructions.